 Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available.

 You may install Kubernetes on your laptop and orchestrate containers, but that probably doesn't scale well.
 You can run it on other Linux servers or even on bare metal servers.
 And yes, every major cloud provider offers it: AWS EKS and AWS Fargate, Azure AKS, Google Kubernetes Engine (in fact, Google developed Kubernetes), RedHat OpenShift, SuSE CaaS, Oracle and even SAP Cloud Platform announced it.

 Kubernetes and containerization can be used in an SAP environment in a variety of ways and most often it goes along with cloud migration.

-This list provides you with some places you can hone your skills.
+This list provides you with some other places you can go to hone your skills.

-This is the original version of this post, while a few years past since, many of them are still valid skills you should consider learning.
+Below is the original version of this post.
+While a few years old, many of them are still valid skills you should consider learning.